 Espresso Shots for Latte and Instant Coffee for Frappe

-On the other hand, frappe uses instant coffee to bring out the caffeine flavor of the drink.
+Frappe, on the other hand, uses instant coffee to bring out the caffeine flavor of the drink.
 This drink is made by shaking instant coffee with ice cubes.
 So, in case you ever try the recipe with espresso coffee, you will fail to prepare a proper shake.
 This is a very vital point of comparison to be kept in mind for frappe vs latte.

 Recipe

 The basic recipe of frappe is to shake instant coffee, water, ice, and sugar.
 But you are free to modify this recipe as per your taste.
 For instance, you can add milk to it or a scoop of vanilla, whipped cream, chocolate, and so on.
-For latte, the recipe is as follows:
+For latte, the recipe is pretty simple:

-- Make art over the drink with milk.
+4. Make art over the drink with milk if you wish to.

 Caffeine Content